 This program is very simple; it tells the 1802 to turn the Q LED on (red), then off (green), and repeat forever.
 But it's doing it so fast that the LED looks orange.
-To prove that it's really going on and off, connect a pair of headphones or a small speaker between J2 pin 15 (Q) and pin 20 (ground); you'll hear an audio tone!
+To prove that it's really going on and off, connect a pair of headphones or a small speaker between J2 pin 15 (TXD, which is controlled by Q) and pin 19 (ground); you'll hear an audio tone!
 Adjusting R1 (the SPEED trimpot) changes the pitch.